 The #MonsterTakeover showcases the research of our postgraduate and early career researchers as we hand over control to our readers.

 Below you will find links to posts written by early career scholars (baggily defined as budding historians who do not have a permanent job), showcasing their research and airing views on academic life.
-If there is an aspect of research that you would like to blog about, then head over to our introductory post for more details.
-We can’t offer a full scholarly peer review service, but if we like your post and it fits the themes of the blog, we will publish it.
+We are closed to new submission for now, but we’ll be back with another issue of the Monster ECR Takeover in the future!

 Imogen Knox, The devil will tear me in pieces’: Self-destruction and sympathy in a seventeenth-century witchcraft case.